 William Lishman, a sculptor and filmmaker living in Ontario, wanted to be a military pilot but, being color-blind, couldn’t pass the required vision exam.
 So instead, he took up hang gliding, and soon moved on to fly one of the first ultralights—an aircraft that was basically a hang glider with a frame underneath that supported a small engine and propeller.
 After seeing a film in which geese followed a boat, Lishman wondered if they might also follow an ultralight.
 After three years of experiments, he finally managed to lead a small flock of Canada geese on a flight near his home in 1988.
 Within a couple of years, the scientists working with whooping cranes contacted Lishman and proposed that he use the same technique to teach the cranes how to migrate south for the winter.

 The first step was to try teaching a flock of Canada geese (which are not endangered) how to migrate over a long distance; that way, if anything went wrong, at least the losses would be less severe.
 In 1993, Lishman and fellow ultralight pilot Joe Duff led 18 geese from Ontario to Virginia, 400 miles (about 650km) away.
 In 1994, those geese found their own way back to Lishman’s home in Ontario, proving that the system could work.
 That year, Lishman and Duff founded a nonprofit organization called Operation Migration to oversee and raise funds for the much more significant effort of teaching whooping cranes to migrate.
 (Meanwhile, Lishman assisted in the development and making of the 1996 film Fly Away Home, a fictional story based on his life and work.
 Another film, the 2001 documentary Winged Migration, also used ultralights—among other aircraft—to film birds that had imprinted on the crew and their planes.)

 In 1997–1998, Operation Migration performed another migration experiment, this time with sandhill cranes (a non-endangered relative of the whooping crane).
 One of the things they learned in this process was that cranes imprint strongly on humans.
 The result was that the birds were more interested in finding and staying with people than in returning to their homes—not the result Operation Migration was looking for.
-So they refined their techniques to make the humans invisible to the birds; the process begins just after incubation.
+So they refined their techniques to make the humans as invisible to the birds as possible; the process began just after incubation.

 Are You My Mother?

-Even before the eggs hatch, the cranes hear recordings of an ultralight’s engine, so that they’ll become accustomed to and comfortable with that sound.
-When the chicks hatch, the first thing they see is a hand puppet that looks like a crane—so they imprint on that.
-All the humans who interact with them are dressed in baggy white costumes that thoroughly disguise their form; they also carry one of the puppets at all times and avoid talking.
-That way, the cranes may have the impression that their “parents” are rather funny-looking, but not that they’re human.
-Shortly thereafter—before they’re old enough to fly—the birds are trained to follow a rolling machine that looks (and sounds) like an ultralight.
-Eventually they begin following a real ultralight, and when it takes off, the birds follow it into the air.
-After several weeks of training, the birds are ready for their big trip.
+Even before the eggs hatched, the cranes heard recordings of an ultralight’s engine, so that they’d become accustomed to and comfortable with that sound.
+When the chicks hatched, the first thing they saw was a hand puppet that looked like a crane—so they’d imprint on that.
+All the humans who interacted with them are dressed in baggy white costumes that thoroughly disguised their form; they also carried one of the puppets at all times and avoided talking.
+That way, the cranes could form the impression that their “parents” are rather funny-looking, but not that they’re human.
+Shortly thereafter—before they’re old enough to fly—the birds were trained to follow a rolling machine that looked (and sounded) like an ultralight.
+Eventually they began following a real ultralight, and when it took off, the birds followed it into the air.
+After several weeks of training, the birds were ready for their big trip.

 The first attempt to teach whooping cranes to migrate took place in 2001.
 Three ultralights led a flock of eight birds over 1,200 miles (about 1,900km) from Wisconsin to Florida.
 One of the birds died after hitting a power line in a storm, but the other seven made it safely—and returned without any assistance the following spring.
 So the effort expanded over the next several years.
 And, at least some of the birds that had learned to migrate by following ultralights had chicks of their own and taught their offspring to migrate without human assistance—exactly the hoped-for outcome.